Contact

 Uganda’s official currency is the Ugandan Shilling, which cannot be purchased outside the country.
 We recommend bringing cash in Pounds Sterling, (or US Dollars/Euros) in clean, large denomination notes, which can be exchanged once in the country.
 There are 2 ATMs in the local town, which accept Visa Debit/Credit Cards.
 Please do not rely on Mastercard, Travel Money Cards or Travellers Cheques as these are generally not accepted.
 If planning on travelling to other East African countries, US Dollars would be the best currency to bring.

-only heavy for an hour or two before the sun returns.
+Rain is only heavy for an hour or two before the sun returns.
 It gets dark at about 7pm each night and light around 6.30am each morning, year-round.
 The weather in Ruhanga is usually warm-hot during the day (20-28⁰C), but at 1500m above sea

 Plastic basins/buckets are provided in each room for washing your clothes and there are plenty of clothes lines in the lodge grounds.
 Laundry detergent can be bought locally.
 For a small fee, lodge staff can do your laundry (except underwear).